Positions for labour and birth

 If you want, your birth partner can massage you, help guide your breathing, and support you while you are in these positions.

 Maintaining an upright position can open your pelvis and make it more comfortable for you to push.
-It can also help angle or tilt the pelvis to help the baby come down and lead to a faster birth.
+It can also help angle or tilt the pelvis to help your baby come down and lead to a faster birth.

 If your baby is positioned facing your back (posterior) or halfway between your back or front (lateral), being on your hands and knees can help, particularly with back pain.